vladdascalu-metrodigital/grc/README.md

 -   Update the library version in package.json
 -   npm publish

-# How to debug react-related components locally (NO npm publishing is required to do it):
+# How generate a local version of the library (No `npm publish` needed)

-1.  make your changes in the component (global-react-components or component-library)
+1.  make your changes in this repository global-react-components
 1.  change version locally only
 1.  npm install
 1.  npm pack (it will show you archived component name)